weenachuangkud/VMsDispatcher/README.md

 > [!WARNING]
 > ClientVM and ServerVM must have Enabled = false, or will error

-3. Inside ClientVM/ServerVM, copy and paste this into :
+3. Inside ClientVM/ServerVM, copy and paste this into (For testing) :

 ```lua
 local RS = game:GetService("RunService")